 Authority

-The Workgroup derives authority from the GIS Committee established under HB 377 (2016).
+The Advisory Committee derives authority from the GIS Steering Committee established under HB 377 (2016).

 Meetings

-The Workgroup will meet at the discretion of the Chairperson.
+The Advisory Committee will meet at the discretion of the Chairperson.
 In the event that the Chairperson is not available meetings will be scheduled at the discretion of the Vice Chairperson.
-Documentation of any decisions or direction from the workgroup will be maintained.
+Documentation of any decisions or direction from the Committee will be maintained.
 A simple majority of members will constitute a quorum and is required for meeting.

-Workgroup Chairperson
+Advisory Committee Chairperson

-The Chairperson for the Workgroup will nominated by the Steering Committee and approved by the GIS Committee.
+The Chairperson for the Advisory Committee will nominated by the Steering Committee and approved by the GIS Technical Committee.
 The responsibilities of the Chairperson include, but are not limited to:

 Ensure that all deliverables are produced on schedule.

-Ensure that the Workgroup is productive and on-task.
+Ensure that the Committee is productive and on-task.

 Keep stakeholders informed of important decisions, needs and directions.

-Propose times and locations for the workgroup to meet.
+Propose times and locations for the Committee to meet.

-Determine agenda items to be addressed at workgroup meetings.
+Determine agenda items to be addressed at Committee meetings.

-Facilitate the process for making recommendations and decisions by the workgroup.
+Facilitate the process for making recommendations and decisions by the Committee.

 In the event that the Chairperson is not available for an extended period of time the responsibilities become those of the Vice Chairperson.